Seth Cohen

 Metalloprotein Inhibitors - Bioinorganic/Medicinal Chemistry

-Several metalloproteins are implicated in various diseases, including arthritis, heart disease, cancer, and others.
-Compounds containing ligands that chelate the catalytic metal ion in these proteins can act as effective inhibitors of potential therapeutic value.
+Several metalloenzymes are implicated in various diseases, including arthritis, heart disease, cancer, and others.
+Compounds containing ligands that bind to the catalytic metal ion in these metalloenzymes can act as effective inhibitors of potential therapeutic value.
 Our investigations focus on the design, synthesis, and evaluation of novel metalloprotein inhibitors based on new ligands for binding the active site metal ions.

 Metal-Organic Frameworks - Inorganic/Materials Chemistry